 There will be no impact on your credit score if you need to take a payment holiday due to the impact of the coronavirus.
 However, we may take into account other information when making future lending decisions, including, for example, information provided by you or bank account information.

 Yes, they apply across England, Scotland, Wales and Northern Ireland.

-What if I am likely to need support longer term or help to recover to my previous position after the payment holiday expires?
+What if I am likely to need support longer term or help to recover my previous position after the payment holiday expires?